JoshuaKhooba/EcoVest/README.md

 ## Green Portfolio APY

 A second, portfolio-level incentive on top of the per-trade bonus: once at least 80% of your holdings' total value is in stocks/ETFs scoring 8+/10 on clean-energy (`GREEN_APY_MIN_SHARE`/`GREEN_APY_MIN_SCORE` in `lib/apy.ts`), the account becomes eligible for a simulated **4.50% APY** (`GREEN_APY_RATE`) — rewarding sustained green allocation, not just individual green purchases.
 Eligibility is computed live from your current positions and the dataset's ESG scores (`computeGreenApyStatus()`), and surfaced in two places: a banner on the Account page (showing your current green share and progress toward 80% if you haven't hit it yet, or a celebratory eligible state if you have) and a dedicated section on the landing page advertising the incentive to signed-out visitors.
 Like the buy bonus, this is simulated only — no real yield is paid on any real asset.

+## What's next

+Ideas from our Devpost writeup for where EcoVest could go beyond the hackathon build:

+- A larger, more frequently updated investment dataset beyond the current 19 modeled stocks/ETFs
+- Historical portfolio-performance charts and more detailed risk/volatility analytics
+- Stronger ESG and clean-energy data sourced from verified providers, not a mock dataset
+- Custom portfolio goals and risk tolerances per user
+- More advanced reallocation strategies beyond the current quartile-based model
+- Gemini explanations that cite the underlying financial and sustainability data directly
+- Portfolio comparison and scenario-testing tools
+- Short educational lessons about sustainable investing, built into the app
+- More portfolio controls — resetting, saving, and comparing multiple simulated portfolios

+Long term, the goal is for EcoVest to grow from a hackathon simulation into a full educational platform for understanding how financial returns and sustainability can work together.